Use the CIM to validate your data

 Version 4.2.0 of the Common Information Model moves the CIM Validation datasets into their own data model.
 Previously, the validation datasets were located within each relevant model.

-Missing Extractions datasets run searches that return all missing field extractions that are expected in order to fully populate that dataset of the data model, provided that data exists with the appropriate tags for the dataset that you have selected.
-In other words, Splunk Enterprise finds tagged events for this dataset in this model, but there are field extractions for this event type that Splunk Enterprise expects, but which are not present.
+Missing extractions run searches that return all missing field extractions.
+There are certain field extractions that are expected in order to fully populate that dataset of the data model, and the names display here if the data is missing.
+In other words, Splunk Enterprise finds tagged events for this dataset in this model, but there are field extractions for this event type that Splunk Enterprise expects, but they are not present.
 If you get results, split rows by source type to find which data source is contributing events for this model but is not fully mapping to the CIM.

 (login OR "log in" OR authenticated) sourcetype!=stash NOT tag=authentication